a-kbd/g29_assignment3/report.md

 > **CRCAlgorithm**

 > **BinaryTree**
 Much of the complexity of BinaryTree is attributed to the fact that it includes code to print the tree in pre- post- and infix order as well as a BFS implementation in the same class.
 One refactoring idea could be to remove these parts of the class and instead have them in separate classes that only handle functionality regarding printing or searching in a tree, that way the BinaryTree class would only be for the representation of the data structure as well as putting and removing values from it.
+The impact of carrying out refoctoring in the way described would lower the CC and also perhaps make the code of the whole repo easier to understand and more encapsulated.
+There are not really any drawbacks, another benefit would be that other tree datastructures such as red-black trees or KD-trees could also use the BFS functions (assuming the nodes have similar pointers to their successors etc)

 > **LongDivision**\
 The complexity of the divide function in the given code appears to be reasonable and necessary for implementing a long division algorithm.
 However, there is scope for improving the code's readability and maintainability by splitting it into smaller units.\